KurtE/FlexIO_t4/README.md

 https://forum.pjrc.com/threads/58228-T4-FlexIO-Looking-back-at-my-T4-beta-testing-library-FlexIO_t4

-FlexIO pins on T4 and T4.1
+FlexIO pins on T4 and T4.1 and Teensy Micromod
 ==========================

 The Teensy 4 (ARDUINO_TEENSY40) has the following Flex IO pins defined: